isotopp/isotopp.github.io/content/posts/2020-09-04-mysql-json-data-type.md

 Empty set (0.00 sec)
 ```

-We notice: while this works, it is working with JSON character sets, so it is `utf8mb4` with a collation of `utf8mb4_bin`, hence case sensitive comparison.
+We notice: while this works, it is working with JSON character sets, so it is `utf8mb4` with a collation of `utf8mb4_bin`, hence case-sensitive comparison.

 Using `JSON_SET()` we update the `$.paid` field of that user to `false`, and run into the next problem: